Skip to Content

 That way, it would later look like a deeper piece.

-Since this was going to be facing out and there was no way to hide nail or screw holes, I used wood glue to attach the molding frame to the outside of the shelf box.
+Then we used wood glue and clamps to attach the molding frame to the outside of the shelf box.

-Once it was good and dry, I caulked all the edges to make them look seamless and smooth.
+Once it was good and dry, I added wood filler into the seams and all the edges to make them look seamless and smooth and painted them to match.

 Installing the Open Shelving

-Once that was done, I took the whole thing up to the bathroom and just popped it right into the hole.
+Once the assembly was done, I took the whole thing up to the bathroom and just popped it right into the hole.

-Then I used wood screws to screw the sides into the wall studs.
+Then I used wood screws to screw the sides into the wall studs that I had added earlier.

 When you do this, drive the screws a little past flush with the wood so you can fill it later.

-So then I took spackle and simply filled the holes, let them dry, sanded them down, and covered with one coat of the trim paint.
+Then I took wood filler and simply filled the holes, let them dry, sanded them down, and covered with one coat of the trim paint.

 Now the ugly mirror is gone and so is the hole in the wall.